Instawork/hyperview/docs/reference_behavior_alert.md

 ---
 id: reference_behavior_alert
-title: 'System Alert Behavior'
+title: System Alert Behavior
-sidebar_label: 'Alert'
+sidebar_label: Alert
 ---

 System alerts can be triggered via behaviors.
 The alert can display a title, message, and between 1 and 3 labeled options.
 Each option has other behaviors associated with it.
 These associated behaviors get triggered when the user selects the corresponding option.